 Let’s have a go with the basic representation of a timeline, the bar chart:

 It’s not bad, it does the trick.
-It is a little tricky to split morning from afternoon, so let’s add another dimension for that:
+It is a little challenging to split morning from afternoon, so let’s add another dimension for that:

 That’s a little clearer but not terribly exciting.
 If the relative volume is what we are after we can do much better.
 This is a representation of time of day, not an extended period.
 And the goal is not to count precisely how many calls the centre receives but to identify busy times.